-While like capacity firming discussed previously, this is not a use case unique to or only available with a DC-coupled storage configuration, the lower installed cost of DC-coupled with the higher efficiency discussed below may make revenue opportunities such as energy time shifting and capacity firming pencil out — and economically attractive.
+While like capacity firming discussed previously, this is not a use case unique to or only available with a DC coupled energy storage configuration, the lower installed cost of DC coupled with the higher efficiency discussed below may make revenue opportunities such as energy time shifting and capacity firming pencil out — and economically attractive.

 RAMP RATE CONTROL